Soberanes Fire: The fire

 By the morning of Sunday, July 24, the fire had grown to over 10000 acres, with 5% of the fire perimeter contained.
 Officials said that Toro Park would be closed so that firefighters could use the area as a base camp.
 Evacuation warnings were also issued for all of Carmel Highlands.

-On Tuesday July 26, acting California governor Tom Torlakson declared a state of emergency in Monterey County over the fire.
+On Tuesday, July 26, acting California governor Tom Torlakson declared a state of emergency in Monterey County due to the fire.

-By Saturday July 30, the fire had spread south and east into the Los Padres National Forest.
+By Saturday, July 30, the fire had spread south and east into the Los Padres National Forest.

 Almost a month later, on August 26, the fire had grown to over 90,000 acres and was only 60% contained.
 The majority of the fire by then was within the Los Padres National Forest and the Ventana Wilderness, and unified command of the fire suppression work was transferred from the California Department of Forestry and Fire Protection to the United States Forest Service's Alaska Interagency Incident Management Team.

 By September 18, the fire had increased in size to 113,260 acres.
 Containment was still only at 61%, and 1,921 firefighters were at work.
-Some evacuation orders on the northern perimeter had been lifted, and crews were working on burn-out operations to establish a containment line on the northeast side of the fire, near Chews Ridge.
+Some evacuation orders on the northern perimeter had been lifted, and crews were working on burnout operations to establish a containment line on the northeast side of the fire, near Chews Ridge.
 Heavy smoke resulted from the burnouts.
-As of 23 September 2016 the costs to fight the fire exceeded $200 million, the most expensive fire in United States history at the time.
+As of 23 September 2016 the costs to fight the fire exceeded $200 million, making it the most expensive fire suppression effort in United States history at the time.

-On October 9, the fire had burned 132127 acres and was 99% contained.
+By October 9, the fire had burned 132127 acres and was 99% contained.
 Incident management personnel expected to attain full containment by October 15.
 Fire personnel had been reduced to 704 workers, with many engaged in fire suppression repair efforts.
 On October 28, three months after the wildfire had started, fire management personnel reported that the fire was 100% contained, and that remaining smoldering hotspots would be put out by rains expected shortly afterward.
 By that time, restoration crews had completed suppression repair work on 374 miles of the fire line.

 Damage, deaths and injuries

 The fire destroyed 57 homes and 11 outbuildings in the Garrapata Canyon and Palo Colorado Canyon areas during the first three weeks.
 Robert Baird, supervisor of the Los Padres National Forest, estimated that firefighters saved US$6.8 billion worth of real estate.

 The fire burned and possibly killed the largest Pacific madrone tree in the United States, within the Joshua Creek Canyon Ecological Reserve.
 The tree was 125 feet tall and more than 25 feet in circumference.
 The madrone was listed on the American Forests National Big Tree list in 2003, a register of the biggest trees by species in the United States.

-The California Department of Parks and Recreation announced on September 28, 2016 that Garrapata State Park east of Highway 1, where the fire started, would remain closed through the winter.
+The California Department of Parks and Recreation announced on September 28, 2016, that Garrapata State Park east of Highway 1, where the fire started, would remain closed through the winter.